Stability manifolds of varieties with finite Albanese morphisms: Introduction

 We are very grateful to Arend Bayer, Emanuele Macr\`i, and Paolo Stellari for pointing out references and enlightening comments.
 In particular, the shortcut proof of Lemma \ref{lem:arend} is due to Arend Bayer.
-L.~F.~ is supported by the Radboud Excellence Initiative program.
+We also thank the referees for helpful comments and references.
+L.~F.~ is supported by the Agence Nationale de la Recherche (ANR) under project numbers ANR-20-CE40-0023 and ANR-16-CE40-0011, he was also supported by the Radboud Excellence Initiative program.
 C.~L.~ is a University Research Fellow supported by the Royal Society URF$\backslash$R1$\backslash$201129 “Stability condition and application in algebraic geometry”.
 X.~Z.~ is partially supported by the Simons Collaborative Grant 636187.